Trihex: TriHard controversy

 Jefferson's face is one of the most widely recognized on Twitch; it appears as TriHard, a popular emote usable by anyone who uses the site.
 The emote's origins lie in a photograph of Jefferson posing with a woman at a Dallas anime convention in the summer of 2012.
 Jefferson was later amused by his expression, and posted the image to his Twitter.
 As he recalls, "it went viral in my own chat, and I was happy with it.
 I agree, that was a very cringe smile I made.
 That girl was cute and I was freaking out and lost all of my spaghetti, and it's forever documented in that face being super-awkward."

 When Twitch surveyed its users for global emote suggestions, fans begged for Jefferson's nervous smile to be made site-wide.
 When a Twitch employee joined his chat, Jefferson quickly attempted to show off some difficult gameplay to get their attention, and the employee dubbed the emote "TriHard".

-Beginning in 2016, the emote has been used as a racist symbol, with users spamming the image in the presence of apes on-stream, or alongside racist messages directed at black streamers.
+Beginning in 2016, the emote has been used as a racist symbol, with users spamming the image in the presence of apes or African-American people on-stream, or alongside racist messages directed at black streamers.
 Since Jefferson's face had emerged as a "de facto slur" on Twitch, some streamers have banned TriHard from their chat.
 Jefferson has spoken out against calls for a site-wide ban on the emote, arguing that "it's not the emote's fault that it's being used for racist things," and pointing to its positive use in different contexts.
 He also places the responsibility for ending its misuse on streamers and their chat moderators, rather than on chatters.
 Jefferson later mocked Twitch's handling of a similar controversy surrounding a KFC promotional emote.

 TriHard is currently one of the most used emotes on Twitch.